manubange/Spiral_test/README.md

 # Demo Instructions
-To run the example scripts (spiral.m and determineBetaBursts.m), adjust the working directory and add the toolboxes to path spiral.m loads a spiral drawn by a healthy person (spiral_JB1.mat) determineBetaBursts.m loads 10 seconds of modelled electrophysiological data (LFP.mat)
+To run the example scripts (spiral.m and determineBetaBurstsPatxx.m), adjust the working directory and add the toolboxes to path
+spiral.m loads a spiral drawn by a studyparticipant (Spiral_patxx.mat), healthy person (Spiral_HC.mat), or a modelled spiral.
+determineBetaBurstsPatxx calculates burst characteristics of one example dataset (LFP_patxx.mat).
+determineBetaBursts.m loads 10 seconds of modelled electrophysiological data (LFP.mat)

 Expected time to run: